alan2207/bulletproof-react/docs/forms.md

 Forms in React can be [controlled](https://reactjs.org/docs/uncontrolled-components.html) and [uncontrolled](https://reactjs.org/docs/forms.html#controlled-components).

-Although it is possible to build any form using only React, there are pretty good solutions out there that helps with handling forms such as:
+Although it is possible to build any form using only React, there are pretty good solutions out there that help with handling forms such as:

 - [React Hook Form](https://react-hook-form.com/)
 - [Formik](https://formik.org/)
 - [React Final Form](https://github.com/final-form/react-final-form)

-Create abstracted `Form` component and all the input field components that wraps the library functionality and is adapted to the application needs.
+Create abstracted `Form` component and all the input field components that wrap the library functionality and are adapted to the application needs.
 You can reuse it then throughout the application.

 [Form Example Code](../src/components/Form/Form.tsx)